jnuho/docker/docker_k8s.md

 # you should commit this file
 # json file does not exist inside node:alpine image File System
 # json file is in local Hard Drive which is disconnected from docker image file system
+# files inside project directory are not available inside docker container
 # have to specify json file inside Dockerfile
 docker build .
 ```